abhijeetsinghx07/Python_Playground/__practice_topic-wise__/09__for_loop__/questions.md

     of a number is an even number.
 The numbers obtained should be printed in a comma-separated sequence.

 65. Write a Python program to calculate a dog's age in dog years.
     Note: For the first two years, a dog year is equal to 10.5 human years.
 After that, each dog year equals 4 human years.

-Expected Output:
+    """Expected Output:
     Input a dog's age in human years: 15
-The dog's age in dog's years is 73
+    The dog's age in dog's years is 73"""

 66. Write a Python program to check whether an alphabet is a vowel or consonant.

-Expected Output:
+    """Expected Output:
     Input a letter of the alphabet: k
-k is a consonant.
+    k is a consonant."""

 67. Write a Python program to convert a month name to a number of days.

-Expected Output:
+    """Expected Output:
     List of months: January, February, March, April, May, June, July, August , September, October, November, December
     Input the name of Month: February
-No. of days: 28/29 days
+    No. of days: 28/29 days"""

 68. Write a Python program to sum two integers.
 However, if the sum is between 15 and 20 it will return 20.

 69. Write a Python program that checks whether a string represents an integer or not.

-Expected Output:
+    """Expected Output:
     Input a string: Python
-The string is not an integer.
+    The string is not an integer."""

 70. Write a Python program to check if a triangle is equilateral, isosceles or scalene.

-Note :
+    """Note :
     An equilateral triangle is a triangle in which all three sides are equal.
     A scalene triangle is a triangle that has three unequal sides.
     An isosceles triangle is a triangle with (at least) two equal sides.

     Expected Output:
     Input lengths of the triangle sides:
     x: 6
     y: 8
     z: 12
-Scalene triangle
+    Scalene triangle"""

 71. Write a Python program that reads two integers representing a month and day and prints the season for that month and day.

-Expected Output:
+    """Expected Output:
     Input the month (e.g. January, February etc.): july
     Input the day: 31
-Season is autumn
+    Season is autumn"""

 72. Write a Python program to display the astrological sign for a given date of birth.

-Expected Output:
+    """Expected Output:
     Input birthday: 15
     Input month of birth (e.g. march, july etc): may
-Your Astrological sign is : Taurus
+    Your Astrological sign is : Taurus"""

 73. Write a Python program to display the sign of the Chinese Zodiac for the given year in which you were born.

-Expected Output:
+    """Expected Output:
     Input your birth year: 1973
-Your Zodiac sign : Ox
+    Your Zodiac sign : Ox"""

 74. Write a Python program to find the median of three values.

-Expected Output:
+    """Expected Output:
     Input first number: 15
     Input second number: 26
     Input third number: 29
-The median is 26.0
+    The median is 26.0"""

 75. Write a Python program to get the next day of a given date.

-Expected Output:
+    """Expected Output:
     Input a year: 2016
     Input a month [1-12]: 08
     Input a day [1-31]: 23
-The next date is [yyyy-mm-dd] 2016-8-24
+    The next date is [yyyy-mm-dd] 2016-8-24"""

 76. Write a Python program to calculate the sum and average of n integer numbers (input from the user).
     Input 0 to finish.

 77. Write a Python program to create the multiplication table (from 1 to 10) of a number.

-Expected Output:
+    """Expected Output:
     Input a number: 6
     6 x 1 = 6
     6 x 2 = 12
     6 x 3 = 18
     6 x 4 = 24
     6 x 5 = 30
     6 x 6 = 36
     6 x 7 = 42
     6 x 8 = 48
     6 x 9 = 54
-6 x 10 = 60
+    6 x 10 = 60 """

 78. Write a Python program to construct the following pattern, using a nested loop number.

-Expected Output:
+    """Expected Output:
     1
     22
     333
     4444
     55555
     666666
     7777777
     88888888
-999999999
+    999999999"""

 79.